City of Light (horse): 2018: four-year-old season

 On May 26, City of Light stepped up to the American classic distance of 1 1/4 miles in the Gold Cup at Santa Anita.
 He battled with Dr. Dorr for the early lead, closing to within a head around the final turn.
 However, neither of these two could match the late drive by Accelerate, who won convincingly by 4 1/4 lengths over Dr. Dorr with City of Light in third.

 McCarthy then chose to cut back in distance by entering City of Light in the Forego Stakes at Saratoga on August 25.
-Breaking poorly from the outside post position, City of Light settled in mid pack while being carried extremely wide around the turn.
-He made a strong move down the stretch to finish second, but never seriously challenged the winner, Whitmore.
+Breaking poorly from the outside post position, City of Light settled in mid-pack while being carried extremely wide around the turn.
+He made a strong move down the stretch to finish second but never seriously challenged the winner, Whitmore.

 "He broke real hard and kind of went down half a step and then gathered himself up," said McCarthy.
 "I think had we drawn inside, it might have been a lot different...
 He cut the corner and put in a run, but the other horse had already gotten away from him.
 He put in a super effort.
 I can't be upset with that."

 City of Light then trained up to the Breeders' Cup Dirt Mile held on November 3 at Churchill Downs.
 Because Churchill Downs has an extended chute on the backstretch, the horses would only need to go around one turn, turning the race into an extended sprint.
 City of Light was the second choice behind the undefeated Catalina Cruiser.
 Other highly regarded entries included Seeking the Soul (Ack Ack Stakes), Bravazo (second in Preakness Stakes) and Firenze Fire (Dwyer Stakes).
 Having drawn post position one, City of Light was urged to the early lead in order to avoid getting trapped on the rail.
-He set fast opening fractions of 22.64 seconds for the first quarter-mile and 45.16 for the half.
+He set a fast opening of 22.64 seconds for the first quarter-mile and 45.16 for the half.
 He opened up a two length lead around the turn and easily held off the late run of Seeking the Soul to win by 2 3/4 lengths.